opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 The Dovetail project maintains a Docker image that has Dovetail test tools preinstalled.
 This Docker image is tagged with versions.
-Before pulling the Dovetail image, check the OPNFV's CVP web page first to determine the right tag for CVP testing.
+Before pulling the Dovetail image, check the OPNFV's OVP web page first to determine the right tag for OVP testing.

 Online Test Host
 """"""""""""""""